 The first molars are the most important teeth in the mouth.
 They are located at the back of the mouth and have a flat surface for grinding food.
 These teeth play an essential role in chewing and breaking down food into smaller pieces that can be easily swallowed.

 First molars are usually the last of the baby teeth to come in, usually between ages 6-7.
-They are larger than other teeth and have four cusps (raised points) on their biting surface.
+They are larger than other teeth, with four cusps (raised points) on their biting surface.
 The cusps help to grind food into smaller pieces so it can be more easily digested.
 First, molars help keep other teeth in place by supporting them when biting or chewing.
 Without these teeth, it would be difficult to properly chew and break down food, leading to digestive issues.

 Second Molars